Fantasy Boys (group)

 Fantasy Boys (stylized in all caps) is a South Korean multinational boy band formed through MBC TV's reality competition series of the same name in 2023, and managed by PocketDol Studio and M25.
-The group consists of ten members: Kang Min-seo, Lee Han-bin, Hikari, Ling Qi, Hikaru, Kim Woo-seok, Hong Seong-min, Oh Hyeon-tae, Kim Gyu-rae, and Kaedan.
+The group consists of four members: Hikari, Ling Qi, Kim Woo-seok, and Oh Hyeon-tae.
 Originally 11 members, but K-Soul was announced he was leaving the group.
+Kang Min-seo, Lee Han-bin, Hikaru, Hong Seong-min, Kim Gyu-Rae, and Kaedan presumably left the group after suspending their contracts on April 21, 2026.
 They debuted on September 21, 2023, with the extended play (EP) New Tomorrow.

 History

 Pre-debut activities

 Soul (formerly referred to as K-Soul) was a contestant on the competition shows Super Idol in 2015 and We Are Young in 2018.

 In 2016, Ling Qi was a member of the pre-debut Chinese boy group X-Time and in 2018 he participated in the survival competition show Idol Producer.
 He was eliminated in episode 8 and finished 58th overall.

 In 2022, Yu Jun-won was a contestant on Hybe Label Japan's survival show &Audition – The Howling, but was eliminated in the final episode and did not make it into the final lineup of the boy group, &Team.